 This course is self-paced, and trainees will practice each skill and concept as they go.
 Automatic feedback is built into the course for both practices and quizzes.

 The course is divided into five Units, and each Unit is composed of five Sections.
 Each Section consists of 7 instructional/practice levels, a quiz, and a master (proficiency) level.
 Trainees can return to any level or quiz for review.

-Trainees will need approximately 80 hands-on hours, based on their ability level, to complete this course.
-Since the course is self-paced, the amount of time required to complete the course will vary from trainee to trainee.
+Trainees need approximately 80 hands-on hours, based on their ability level, to complete this course.
+Since the course is self-paced, the amount of time required to complete the course varies from trainee to trainee.
 Trainees are responsible for learning both the tutorial content and the skills acquired through practice.